DanielEms2/VBA-Docs/outlook/Concepts/Electronic-Business-Cards/using-events-with-automation.md

 ## Write the Event Procedure

-After the new object has been declared with events, it appears in the **bject** list in the class module Code window, and you can select the object's event procedures from the **Procedures/Events** list.
+After the new object has been declared with events, it appears in the **object** list in the class module Code window, and you can select the object's event procedures from the **Procedures/Events** list.
 For example, when you select the **[ItemSend](../../../api/Outlook.Application.ItemSend.md)** event for an **Application** object declared as `myOlApp`, the following empty procedure appears in the Code window.

 ```vb
 Private Sub myOlApp_ItemSend(Item as Object, Cancel as Boolean)